IBM-EPBL/IBM-Project-16823-1659623579/Project Design and Planning/Project Design Phase 2/README.md

 The following documents are present in this folder:
 - Customer Journey
-- Data Flow Diagram
+- Data Flow Diagram and User Stories
 - Functional Requirement Document
-- Technology Architecture/Stack Document
+- Technology Architecture / Stack Document